 Customer appreciation emails are used strategically by businesses to strengthen personal customer relationships and humanize their brand.
-A well-structured, personalized appreciation email sent at the right moment has almost the same impact as thanking a customer personally, and can truly go a long way in creating a positive customer experience and brand perception.
+A well-structured, personalized appreciation email (follow up email) sent at the right moment has almost the same impact as thanking a customer personally.
+This can truly go a long way in creating a positive customer experience and brand perception.

-There is definitely no bad time to thank customers and show your appreciation, but certain times and occasions would naturally appear more appropriate.
-Though thank you emails should not necessarily be sent only when customers buy something.
+There is definitely no bad time to thank customers and show your appreciation.
+But certain times and occasions would naturally appear more appropriate.
+Thank you emails should not necessarily be sent only when customers buy something.
 If you are using an email marketing automation platform, appreciation emails can be triggered based on various user actions.
-Thus, they can be sent:

 When writing a thank you email consider the following 10 steps to make it relevant and efficient.
 These steps can be generally used for a follow up email too.

 Subject lines are considered important as they can often influence whether a recipient will actually open an email message.
 A report by Retention Science found that subject lines with 6 to 10 words deliver the highest open rate.
-While keeping a reasonable length, make sure also to make the subject catchy and preferably more creative than a plain ‘Thank you’.
+While keeping a reasonable length, make sure that the subject is catchy and creative rather than a plain ‘Thank you’.

 The right greeting sets the tone of the entire message.
 If you know the recipient, you can start a message with “Hi …” or “Dear …”.
 If the message is rather informal, refer to the recipient by their first name.
 Otherwise, address the recipient as “Mr.” or “Ms.,” followed by their last name.

 Get straight to the point and be specific about what exactly you are thanking them for.
-As the message should be all about appreciating the customer, avoid pitching your business, unless you are providing educational content, a special offer or something else valuable.
+The message should be all about appreciating the customer.
+Avoid pitching your business, unless you are providing educational content, a special offer, or something else valuable.

 Personalized emails have higher engagement rates.
 In fact, studies have shown emails with personalized subject lines are 26% more likely to be opened than those without.
 You can also personalize the message by including more specifics of what you are thankful for.